peercoin/peercoin/doc/build-unix.md

 In this case there is no dependency on Berkeley DB.

-Mining is also possible in disable-wallet mode, but only using the `getblocktemplate` RPC call not `getwork`.
+Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.

 Disable checkpoints
 -------------------